...

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas estate planning as well as how your family may be impacted by the filing of aprobate or guardianship case.
+These consultations provide a great opportunity for you to learn about Texas estate planning and understand how filing a probate or guardianship case can impact your family.

 Share this article